mvolkmann/blog/src/lambda-calculus.md

 There are two kinds of variables, bound and free.
 Bound variables are bound by a specific abstraction (function).
 They appear as function parameters and represent an input value.
-Free variables appear in function definitions and can represent any value.
+Free variables appear in function definitions, are not parameters, and can represent any value.
 The following tables contains examples.

 | Expression        | Bound Variables               | Free Variables |